cloudposse/geodesic/README.md

 geodesic
 ```

+Alternately, customize the Makefile as described below and use `make install` to build your custom image
+and install the launch script.

+#### Running Geodesic

+Geodesic has only a few commands and command-line options.
+The most important command is `geodesic`, which launches the Geodesic shell.
+The only other command you might normally use is `geodesic stop`, which stops the Geodesic container, but
+Geodesic automatically quits (and removes the Docker container) when you exit the last shell, so you should rarely need to use `geodesic stop`.

+Run `geodesic help` for a list of command-line options.

+See [customization](/docs/customization.md) documentation for information on how to customize your Geodesic environment.
+Geodesic has many customization options, but they are most commonly set in configuration files, not on the command line.

 ### Customizing your Docker image

 In general we recommend creating a customized version of Geodesic by creating your own `Dockerfile` starting with